DIY SEO Breakdown: Pros and Cons of Do-It-Yourself Contractor SEO

 WHY THIS IS A CON: When you piss off your potential customers, you push them to be customers of your competition instead.
 Problems with your SEO don’t just go away, they need to be carefully fixed.
 This can end up taking even MORE of your free time, and every second your site has a problem is time you’re losing potential leads and customers.

-We recommend hiring an SEO agency over do-it-yourself SEO
+We recommend hiring a contractor SEO agency over do-it-yourself SEO

 We know, we know…

 We’re not saying you have to go with us.
-If you feel a connection with another agency and you feel as though they understand your business, that’s a good thing.
+If you feel a connection with another agency and you feel as though they understand your contractor, trade or home improvement business, that’s a good thing.
 But we do recommend you go with SOME agency at the end of the day.

 Why?
 Because the most valuable SEO strategies are applied off-site.